 Can I Work While My Green Card Application is Processing?

-If you have an application for a green card in progress, you can work while your case is being evaluated by USCIS.
+If you have a pending application for a green card with U.S. Citizenship and Immigration Services (USCIS), you may be able to work in the U.S. while your application is processing by applying for an Employment Authorization Document (EAD).
+The EAD proves you’re authorized to work during this time.
+If you have an application for a green card in progress, you can work while USCIS evaluates your case.
 Before you can work, though, you will need to apply to USCIS for permission to work, which is to obtain employment authorization.

 • A copy of a government-issued identity document